 - Year 2 Countries Visited: United States, Australia, Croatia, Italy, Bosnia-Herzegovina, Netherlands, Iceland, Costa Rica

-- For more detailed information, go to Our Travels page.
+- For more detailed information and a map, see Our Travels page!

 Two-Year Travel Budget Breakdown